sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-image-skills.md

 ### Step 5 - Recreating the environment - Challenge

-Now for your challenge exercise.
-We are using a basic Azure Search service, so we can create skillsets with up to 5 skills.
-Since we currently are using 4, from the previous lab, we can add one more for image processing.
+Now we have a challenge for you.
 In this challenge exercise, you will be performing the following steps:

 1. ~~Create the services at the portal~~ **Not required, we did not delete it**.
 1. ~~Create the Data Source~~ **Not required, we did not delete it**.